Finding the rate of return on your whole life insurance policy

-Given everything we’ve mentioned until this point, you’re probably wondering if whole life insurance is a good investment.
-The short answer is—it’s worth it for some people.
-Specifically, whole life insurance can be a good option for high-income individuals who have maxed out their tax-deferred investment accounts, like a 401k or Roth IRA.
+Given everything we have mentioned until this point, you are probably wondering if whole life insurance is a good investment.
+The short answer is that whole life insurance is worth it for some people.
+Specifically, whole life insurance can be a good option for high-income individuals who have maxed out their tax-deferred investment accounts, like a 401(k) plan or Roth IRA.
 It can also be beneficial for individuals who have life-long dependents, like children with special needs.

-However, whole life insurance policies are typically very expensive.
-Unless you’re getting an amazing IRR, it’s not worth the high premiums.
+However, whole life insurance policies are typically expensive.
+Unless you are getting an amazing internal rate of return (IRR), it is not worth the high premiums.
 For a majority of people, a term life insurance policy is a better option.
 The premiums are cheaper and you can get a similar amount of coverage.

-It’s important to remember that just because whole life insurance has an investment component, doesn’t mean it’s a great investment strategy.
-The IRR on a whole life insurance policy is typically very low compared to other investments because life insurance has additional expenses that other investments don’t require.
+It is important to remember that just because whole life insurance has an investment component, it does not mean it is a great investment strategy.
+The IRR on a whole life insurance policy is typically very low compared to other investments because life insurance has additional expenses that other investments do not require.

 Frequently asked questions